Categories

 Recording from the actual product after implementation.

-Delivering and tweaking
+Release and tweaking

 Based on that information, we decided to focus on implementing specific improvements.
 These included adding an on-page step-by-step guide for new users and incorporating a call-to-action button that directs users to create their own collection page.
 The call-to-action button was placed on the footers of other users’ collections.